aomlomics/mitohelper/README.md

 Anoplogaster cornuta    species LC026573.1      Anoplogaster cornuta mitochondrial gene for 12S rRNA, partial sequence
 ```
 ## Output log:
-While running, the script will also print out your query, and the number of hits for each matching taxonomic level to the screen.
-Duplicated query/queries, if present, will be marked as "Duplicate query:"
+While running, the script will also print out your query, and the number of hits for each matching taxonomic level to the screen. <br>Duplicated query/queries, if present, will be marked as "Duplicate query:"
 ```
 === Searching user query #1 ===
 Query:Histioteuthis celetaria celetaria	Level:subspecies	# Hits:0